Searchresults

 Read more -

-Avoid Trouble and Fraud during an On-Campus Exam
+Avoid Trouble and Fraud before, during and after a Paper or Digital Exam

-A well-organized exam is a significant step towards avoiding errors and fraud.
-This Education Tip offers some helpful guidelines to make everything run as smoothly as possible.
-Also make sure whether or not your faculty has drawn up specific additional guidelines, as has the Faculty of Economics and Business Administration …
+A well-organised exam is a significant step towards avoiding errors and fraud.
+This Education Tip offers helpful guidelines to ensure everything runs as smoothly as possible.
+Also, check whether your faculty has drawn up specific additional guidelines, as the Faculty of Economics and Business Administration has.
+Have you identified …

 Read more -